dungtc/kafka-playground/README.md

 There are 2 types of worker configuration: **standalone mode** and **distributed mode**

-**Standalone Mode** is a single process that run connectors and tasks.
+**Standalone Mode** is a single process that runs connectors and tasks.
 For development purposes only.

-**Distributed Mode** is multiple worker that run connectors and tasks, it's scalable and fault tolerant.
-If a worker dies, rebalance happen, tasks will be delivered to other workers.
+**Distributed Mode** is multiple workers that run connectors and tasks, it's scalable and fault-tolerant.
+If a worker dies, rebalance happens, tasks will be delivered to other workers.
 Use for **production**.

 ### Source connector

-The source connector gives you the way to import data from any data sets and write to kafka topic
+The source connector gives you the way to import data from any data sets and write to Kafka topic

 Create a new source connector
 ```console